hove-io/navitia/documentation/slate/source/includes/realtime.md

 ```
 The effect of the disruption is `MODIFIED_SERVICE`.
 It means that there is one or several stop points added into the trip.
 This can be at any position in the trip (origin and destination included).

 In the disruption, new stop points can be found in the list of "impacted_stops" with the departure/arrival status set to "added".
+The scheduled arrival/departure at the new stop point can be found in "amended_arrival_time"/"amended_departure_time".
 See the [disruption](#disruption) objects section for its full content and description.

 <div></div>